AmirulAzizi2225/AI4EO-Final-Project/README.md

 This calculation yielded a pixel-wise agreement = 37.84%

 ## LULC Classification on another image
 The identical classification pipeline was executed on a second Sentinel-3 image to evaluate the model’s generalisability across varying acquisition conditions.
-This step aimed to assess the spatial and temporal robustness of the trained classifier and its consistency in performing accurate, pixel-level land cover classifcation.
+This step aimed to assess the spatial robustness of the trained classifier and its consistency in performing accurate, pixel-level land cover classifcation.

 ### Pre-processing and feature extraction